TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

 - Developed a navigation menu using TypoScript and Fluid.
 - Applied TypoScript to render the content (file ``DynamicContent.typoscript``).

-This all sounds very sophisticated and complicated, but keep in mind, the extension (as it stands at this point in time) contains xxx files only, plus the HTML/CSS files.
-Except xxx files in the root level of the extension directory, non of these files are PHP files.
+This all sounds very sophisticated and complicated, but keep in mind, the extension (as it stands at this point in time) contains approximately six files only, plus the HTML/CSS files.
+Only two files contain PHP code.

-.. @TODO add number of files

 .. _next-steps: